 On the heels of “South of 80″ Six Row Brewing inked a distribution deal with the distributor we worked with for the event, Chicago Beverage Systems, making its beers available in Chicago full-time by the end of the year.

-We tinkered with the layout and our news coverage at times, trying our hand at being a news aggregate for a bit, before falling back on what we do best; covering Illinois beer politics.
-You’d be hard pressed to find anywhere on the web, or in print or broadcast for that matter, with more thorough coverage of the beverage industry from inside the industry.
+Over the last four-plus years we’ve tinkered with the layout and our news coverage at times, trying our hand at being a news aggregate for a bit, before falling back on what we do best; covering Illinois beer politics.
+You’d be hard pressed to find anyplace on the web, or in print or broadcast for that matter, with more thorough coverage of the beverage industry from inside the industry.
 From distributor changes to legislation introduced in Springfield, we draw from years of experience and a wealth of contacts to cover it for you.

 We still review beers but have toned down the frequency with a focus on quality over quantity.
 In fact, we have limited our reviews almost exclusively to new products entering the Illinois market and cellared beers from our personal cellar.